moby/moby/docs/sources/reference/commandline/cli.md

     <none>                        <none>              f9f1e26352f0a3ba6a0ff68167559f64f3e21ff7ada60366e2d44a04befd1d3a   23 hours ago        1.089 GB
     tryout                        latest              2629d1fa0b81b222fca63371ca16cbf6a0772d07759ff80e8d1369b926940074   23 hours ago        131.5 MB
     <none>                        <none>              5ed6274db6ceb2397844896966ea239290555e74ef307030ebb01ff91b1914df   24 hours ago        1.089 GB

+### Filtering

+The filtering flag (-f or --filter) format is of "key=value".
+If there are more than one filter, then pass multiple flags (e.g. `--filter "foo=bar" --filter "bif=baz"`)

+Current filters:
+ * untagged (boolean - true or false)

+#### untagged images

+    $ sudo docker images --filter "untagged=true"

+    REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
+    <none>              <none>              8abc22fbb042        4 weeks ago         0 B
+    <none>              <none>              48e5f45168b9        4 weeks ago         2.489 MB
+    <none>              <none>              bf747efa0e2f        4 weeks ago         0 B
+    <none>              <none>              980fe10e5736        12 weeks ago        101.4 MB
+    <none>              <none>              dea752e4e117        12 weeks ago        101.4 MB
+    <none>              <none>              511136ea3c5a        8 months ago        0 B

+This will display untagged images, that are the leaves of the images tree (not intermediary layers).
+These images occur when a new build of an image takes the repo:tag away from the IMAGE ID, leaving it untagged.
+A warning will be issued if trying to remove an image when a container is presently using it.
+By having this flag it allows for batch cleanup.

+Ready for use by `docker rmi ...`, like:

+    $ sudo docker rmi $(sudo docker images -f "untagged=true" -q)

+    8abc22fbb042
+    48e5f45168b9
+    bf747efa0e2f
+    980fe10e5736
+    dea752e4e117
+    511136ea3c5a

+NOTE: Docker will warn you if any containers exist that are using these untagged images.

 ## import